Top 10 Things to Do in Brooklyn Park

-Eidem Homestead is a ten-acre living history farm that was restored to the period 1890 – 1910.
+Historic Eidem Farm is a 19-acre living history farm that was restored to the period 1890–1910.
 Homesteaded more than a century…

 Coon Rapids Dam Regional Park provides a variety of opportunities for outdoor exploration and adventure.
 This unique park is…

 Lemon Grass Thai Cuisine's head chef and owner, Ann, has been fusing Thai with global palettes since her debut in 2005.
 Inspired by…